To Samuel Hardin Sr. will 1732

 William Hardin in Cumberland / Moore County

 1784 Nov 16.
 Gabriel Harding left Lunenburg County about 1767 for Cumberland County, North Carolina.
 Perhaps his brother William left at about the same time.
 The year 1779 marks the first appearance of two William Hardins on a Moore County tax list.
 One of them seems to be the younger brother of Gabriel and the other his son.
 On Nov.
 16, 1784, William Hardin, using the nickname "Buck," was appointed Constable in Capt.
 Hunnicutt's District in Moore County, NC.
 "Monday, Feb.
 21, 1785 William Hardin (Buck) was sworn to attend the grand jury this term."
 The year 1784 marks the second appearance of William Hardin, probable brother of Gabriel Harding, in the same North Carorlina county (then called Moore County) as Gabriel since leaving Lunenburg County, Virginia.
 If this William Hardin is the younger brother of Gabriel, we need to find his whereabouts during the 16 years preceeding 1779.
-Further research is needed.
+Where did he go after leaving Lunenburg County?

 Tuesday May 22nd 1787.
 A bill of sale from Joseph McGee to WILLIAM HARDEN SENR.
 Please see the Gabriel Harding page, "Hardin Names in Moore County Court Records" section.